Giovanna Amati: Early career

 To improve her driving skills, Amati attended a motor racing school together with her friend, Elio de Angelis.
 She began racing professionally in the Formula Abarth series in 1981, winning several times over the next four years.
 In 1985–86 she moved up to Italian Formula Three, again running a successful campaign and scoring a few wins.
 In 1987 she graduated to Formula 3000.
 She entered three races, but only qualified once at Donington.
 Amati competed again in F3000 in 1988 with Lola and managed to secure two 10th places at Monza and Jerez.
-At Jerez, she finished behind future Formula One drivers Jean-Denis Délétraz, Jean Alesi and Marco Apicella.
 In 1989 Amati moved to Japan and competed for a brief period in the Super Formula Championship with little success.
 In 1990, she returned to Europe to the International F3000.
 Within the first four rounds, she raced with Roni Motorsports in a Reynard 90D Cosworth before moving to Lola for round five.
 Her final team change was to Cobra Motorsports for the five remaining races.
 In 1990, Amati was involved in a crash with British driver Phil Andrews, when they collided during a test session prior to the Brands Hatch race that year.
 They both reported minor injuries.

 In 1991, Amati joined GJ Motorsports driving a Reynard 91D Cosworth for the entire season.
-She qualified for six rounds and managed to draw a few top-ten finishes although she never scored any points.
+She qualified for six rounds and managed to score a few non-point paying top-ten finishes, although she never scored any points.
 By the end of the year, Amati tested a Formula One car for the first time, completing 30 laps on a Benetton.